secsh, ssh

 Specifies whether secsh should terminate the connection if it cannot set up all requested dynamic, tunnel, local, and remote port forwardings (e.g. if either end is unable to bind and listen on a specified port).
 Note that ExitOnForwardFailure does not apply to connections made over port forwardings and will not, for example, cause secsh to exit if TCP connections to the ultimate forwarding destination fail.
 The argument must be yes or no (the default).

 Specifies whether the connection to the authentication agent (if any) will be forwarded to the remote machine.
-The argument must be yes or no (the default).
+The argument may be yes, no (the default), an explicit path to an agent socket or the name of an environment variable (beginning with `$') in which to find the path.

 Specifies whether X11 connections will be automatically redirected over the secure channel and DISPLAY set.
 The argument must be yes or no (the default).